lmfit/lmfit-py/doc/model.rst

 with the :class:`Model` class, and using these to fit data.

-Example 1: Fit data to Gaussian profile
+Example: Fit data to Gaussian profile
 ================================================

 Let's start with a simple and common example of fitting data to a Gaussian